srimuthurajesh/Finance-notes/Equity/fundamentalAnalysis.md

    |10| Brazil	|2,080	|9.67|

 2. ### Industrial Analysis
-   - Do a industry analysis of future.
+   - Do a industry analysis of futureeee.

    |Rank|Sector|Companies|
    |---|---|---|